-- 2) Assets generally judged to have minimal credit, liquidity and market risk are the following: - i) cash; - ii) securities issued or guaranteed by the Government of Canada;7 - iii) securities issued or guaranteed by a provincial government; and - iv) securities issued by the U.S. Treasury.
+Assets generally judged to have minimal credit, liquidity and market risk are the following:

+- cash; - securities issued or guaranteed by the Government of Canada; - securities issued or guaranteed by a provincial government; and - securities issued by the U.S. Treasury.